What Is a SOC report & Why Is It Important?

 But they’re not identical.
 There are two key differences between SOC and ISO 27001:

 • Type of security.
 SOC is a freeform set of standards that measure what your company is doing to protect client information.
 ISO 27001 has the same goal but a more restricted way of achieving it.
 To achieve ISO 27001 compliance, businesses must build and document an information security management system (ISMS).
-That’s a slightly more stringent standard.
+That’s a slightly more stringent standard, and a set of policies that are not required for SOC 2.

 • Geographic area.
 SOC audits are better-known in North America and thus carry more weight.
 ISO 27001 is more popular outside of North America.
 This is almost always the deciding factor.
 Think of ISO 27001 as the metric system to SOC’s imperial system.
 Much of the world uses ISO 27001 while North America uses SOC.